ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-6-3.md

-Chapter 6: Managing Change and Uncertainty: Examples of Individuals who Successfully Managed Change and Uncertainty in Sales
+Examples of Individuals who Successfully Managed Change and Uncertainty in Sales
 ============================================================================================================================

 Managing change and uncertainty is an essential skill for success in sales.
 In this chapter, we will discuss examples of individuals who successfully managed change and uncertainty in sales.